 - Removal of children's shoes, bibs and jumpers. - Each child is put to sleep on their back with their feet near the foot of the cot/ bed, this is regarded as the safest sleeping position. - Each child has a separate labeled sheet in order to avoid cross infection. - The room used for sleeping will be sufficiently dark and spacious to accommodate sleeping and the numbers sleeping.

 Cleaning -

-- When naps are finished mattresses are propped up to allow for ventilation - Sheets are washed on a weekly basis
+- When naps are finished mattresses are propped up to allow for ventilation - Sheets are washed on a weekly basis - Beds and cots are wiped down and disinfected periodically or as required

 Sample of Sleep log sheet;